ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 	if ( !CKEDITOR.env.ie || CKEDITOR.env.version > 7 )
     	CKEDITOR.env.isCompatible = true;

-This will enable CKEditor on experimental environments, including all mobile ones, but will disable it in Internet Explorer 7 and below.
+This will enable CKEditor in experimental environments, including all mobile ones, but will disable it in Internet Explorer 7 and below.
 See the CKEDITOR.env API for more options if you want to fine-tune your setting.

-Last but not least, to make sure that this code does not throw errors if the CKEditor script was not included on the page, you should check whether the CKEDITOR object is available:
+Last but not least, to make sure that this code does not throw errors if the CKEditor script was not included on the page, you should check whether the [CKEDITOR](#!/api/CKEDITOR) object is available:

 	if ( window.CKEDITOR && ( !CKEDITOR.env.ie || CKEDITOR.env.version > 7 ) )
     	CKEDITOR.env.isCompatible = true;